 - The best financing plan with the corporation’s financial objective, profitability, margin and / or cost.

-This content was first published in Portuguese in Mundo Logística, Edition 77 in 2020 https://revistamundologistica.com.br/revista/edicoes-anteriores/o-futuro-da-logistica
+This content first appeared in Mundo Logística, Edition 77 published in July 2020. https://revistamundologistica.com.br/revista/edicoes-anteriores/o-futuro-da-logistica